HashCloak Newsletter March 2023

 GitHub - hashcloak/fuel-crypto: Various Cryptographic Primitives in Sway for the Fuel VM

 Special Purpose Cryptography Protocol of the Month

-As part of our consulting practice, we notice that many of our clients try to shoehorn general purpose cryptography such as ZK-SNARKs into problems for which there are well-studied, understood and implemented special purpose protocols.
-In this section, every month, we hope to give you a taste of a useful special purpose protocol in order to better educate you on good composable cryptographic design principles.This month, we will provide a short summary of ZKAttest, a protocol for using existing ECDSA keypairs for ring signatures.
+As part of our consulting practice, we notice that many clients try to shoehorn general-purpose cryptography techniques such as ZK-SNARKs into problems for which there are well-studied, understood and implemented special purpose protocols.
+In this section, every month, we hope to give you a taste of a useful special purpose protocol in order to better educate you on good composable cryptographic design principles.This month, we will provide a short summary of the Signal private group system and anonymous credential protocol used within the Signal Messaging app.

 Signal is a messaging application with millions of users that makes use of end to end encryption in order to enable users to privately communicate with each other.
 A feature that Signal originally lacked is the ability for its users to create group chats in which members can communicate with each other privately.
 However, this brings with it a few difficult tradeoffs to make.
 Many constructions in the literature for creating private groups in which an outside observer cannot discern who the members are rely on a trusted third party.
 In many of these constructions, the trusted third party handles everything regarding group membership, credentials, etc. In the past decade, many works have come out to improve these constructions by limiting the power of the trusted third party.

 In Signal’s private group messaging system, the server is untrusted and a malicious server can only disrupt service.
 As such, the protocol doesn’t rely on an honest server to issue credentials, or manage the membership list.